The Smell of Molten Projects in the Morning

 Arducam Motorized Focus Camera Control

-Despite the company name name, the Arducam 5 MP Motorized Focus camera plugs into a Raspberry Pi’s camera connector and lives on a PCB the same size as ordinary RPi cameras:
+Despite the company name, the Arducam 5 MP Motorized Focus camera plugs into a Raspberry Pi’s camera connector and lives on a PCB the same size as ordinary RPi cameras:

 Arducam Motorized Focus RPi Camera - test overview